Alfresco/alfresco-ng2-components/docs/tutorials/working-with-data-table.md

 [Data Column component](https://alfresco.github.io/adf-component-catalog/components/DataColumnComponent.html)
 is quite in-depth and has lots of examples.
 We highly recommend checking it out.

-From the documentation we can see that the Data Column component has quite a few properties but the most important ones are `key`, `type`, `sortable`, `title` and  `class`.
+From the documentation we can see that the [Data Column component](../core/data-column.component.md) has quite a few properties but the most important ones are `key`, `type`, `sortable`, `title` and  `class`.

-- `key` is the name of the corresponding property in the `ObjectDataTableAdapter` object.
+-   `key` is the name of the corresponding property in the [`ObjectDataTableAdapter`](../../lib/core/datatable/data/object-datatable-adapter.ts) object.
 -   `type` indicates how to render.
 By default it will take the `text` from the matching key in the data, but other modes are also available:
-	 - `image` will take a URI for a Material Icon or a URL for any image and display it.
+    	 \- `image` will take a URI for a Material Icon or a URL for any image and display it.
-	 - `date` will format a date/datetime string.
+    	 \- `date` will format a date/datetime string.
 Use the `format` property to override it and define a custom time format.
-	 - `fileSize` will convert into kb/mb/gb as needed.
+    	 \- `fileSize` will convert into kb/mb/gb as needed.
-	 - `location` assumes the value is a nodeId for ACS and will display the path.
+    	 \- `location` assumes the value is a nodeId for ACS and will display the path.
 -   `sortable` toggles whether or not the column can be sorted.
 -   `title` sets the column title in the table header.
 -   `class` allows you to set CSS classes for the column.
 Use `full-width` for the column to take as much width as it can while still leaving room for the remaining columns.

 ## Content projection